bpeck/HRTFdemo/README.md

 ========
 A demo illustrating HRTF capabilities on OSX using OpenAL-MOB fork by Jawbone.
 This project provides some boilder plate SDL and OpenAL code to listen to a sound be modulated around a virtual room.
 Move the mouse within the window to move the sound in XY space.
+###OSX build scripts only for now
+Right now I only provide an Xcode project because that is where I wrote this demo.
+However, the OpenAL-MOB fork is cross platform, and my code uses nothing except SDL, which is also cross platform.
+I don't have the time at the moment to write and test cmake files for windows and linux, but I am sure it is possible, and if you're interested in contributing please let me know.
 #Build instructions

 Things are not exactly plug and play, but you're a l33t h4xor and can figure it out: